 - How did you first learn the importance of pastured/grass fed meats and then get started in business?

-It was a combination of discovering Dr. Michael Pariza's CLA research at the Univ. of Wisconsin, reading Holistic Resource Management by Allen Savory and subsequently bringing in a registered educator into Lewis Co. in 1993, and Univ of Missouri's lead in managed grazing.
+It was a combination of discovering Dr. Michael Pariza's CLA research at the Univ. of Wisconsin, reading Holistic Resource Management by Allan Savory and subsequently bringing in a registered educator into Lewis Co. in 1993, and Univ of Missouri's lead in managed grazing.
 This planted the seeds for grass-fed beef production but none of us had a clue in in the mid 90's where the vision would lead.

 - What's your own personal favorite cut of meat or other product you sell?

 There is no personal favorite.
 I simply enjoy the flavor of grass-fed fat in a variety of cuts.
 From a value and flavor stand point, top sirloin, flatiron and burger are hard to beat.

 - Can you tell us about the other farming friends who provide meat for U. S. Wellness Meats?